Roy Dowsing

 Roy Dowsing (23 October 1915 – 13 December 1973) was an Australian rules footballer who played with Melbourne in the Victorian Football League (VFL).
-His football career lasted from 1939-1946.
+His football career lasted from 1939 to 1946.

 Career

 Roy Dowsing played for Melbourne Football Club throughout his career.
 Dowsing's debut game was Round 14 in 1939 against St Kilda Football Club at Junction Oval.
 He scored the first goal of the match, leading Melbourne to win by 24 points.
 His last game was Round 18 in 1946 against Fitzroy Football Club at Brunswick Street Oval.